Studying in Denmark

 Grants and scholarships are available to support students with their living costs.
-Students can look here (Danish Educational Support Agency – State Educational Grant and Loan Scheme) for more details.
-International students can also receive government scholarships, for more information see here (Study in Denmark – Tuition Fees and Scholarships).
+Students can look here on the Danish Educational Support Agency – State Educational Grant and Loan Scheme website for more details.
+International students can also receive government scholarships, for more information see the Study in Denmark site.

 EU nationals are able to live and study in any other country which is also a member state of the European Union or a part of the EEA.
 Prospective students will be able to study abroad if they can provide; evidence of being able to support themselves away from the state (work or savings), prove enrolment with an approved university or education institution and have sufficient health insurance cover (which includes the EHIC card as well as private or extra travel insurance coverage).

 EU citizens studying in Denmark for longer than three months may be required to obtain a registration certificate.
 To register, students will need a passport, two passport-style photographs and the letter of admission from the university.
 These permits are simply used to provide proof and evidence of your rights as an EU citizen.